Canonical URLs: A Beginner's Guide to Canonical Tags

 What Is a Canonical URL?

-A canonical URL is the version of a webpage chosen by search engines like Google as the main version when there are duplicates.
-And is prioritized to avoid showing repetitive content that doesn’t provide unique value in search results.
+A canonical URL is the main version of a webpage chosen and prioritized by search engines like Google when duplicates exist to avoid showing repetitive content in search results.

 Consider these two URLs: